rtek1000/Datalogger_2039/README.md

 - - From if ((HAL_GetTick()	- u32_var) >= 500) {

 -------
-- ToDo:
-- - Resolve bug that causes data collection impediment, possibly related to the IWG_Delay and USB port maintenance process.
-- - Add support for normal (+) and (-) keys (currently only keypad keys are supported) for sensor offset adjustment.
-- - Resolve the bug: after activating a channel, when switching from one channel to another with keys F1 to F8, the state of the channel is not updated.
--
 - Version 0.0.8 (experimental) has been checked and bugs found have been fixed
 - - Fixed the last line of the exported file
 - - Channel label can operate with more characters (special characters with accent: À/Á/Ã/Â/Ä)